ecosystems

 3. Securing angled 1-5/8" x 1-5/8" channel to sub-rack

-• Now that the galvanized sub-rack is complete, you can connect the angled strut to it using U-bolts.
-Remember, for 12' panels this member needs to be 12.5' long.
-Since most strut is going to be 10' long, it will be necessary to add 2.5' by using a strut connector plate and 1 or 1.5" x 3/8" bolts.
-These can be galvanized or stainless.
-Be sure to use washers and lock washers or lock nuts.
+• Now that the galvanized sub-rack is complete, you can connect the angled sections, the "rafters", of the strut rack to it using U-bolts.
+However, before you do that, you need to make sure it is long enough for the panels you are using.
+The recommended panel size for this rack is 12' long to this rafter length needs to be 12.5'.
+Since most available strut is going to be 10' long, it will be necessary to add 2.5' by using a strut connector plate and 1" x 3/8" stainless or galvanized bolts to butt connect these two pieces.
+Be sure to use washers and lock washers or lock nutsYou may also want to consider putting another plate on top of the strut channel butt joints using strut nuts to make it even stronger.

-• U-bolts come in a variety of lengths.
+• Now you can connect the angled strut to sub-rack using U-bolts.
+U-bolts come in a variety of lengths.
 They must fit inside the strut and not extend above the top of the channel itself.
-Stainless steel U-bolts seem to be a little short than standard bolts are probably a good idea anyway.
+Stainless steel U-bolts seem to be a little shorter than standard U-bolts and are probably a good idea anyway.

 Underside of strut showing connector plate with bolts